nniclausse/prolusion/README.md

 ## Tern

-To get javscript completion, add the following `.tern-project` taht contains at least the following minial configuration.
+To get javscript completion, add the following `.tern-project` that contains at least the following minimal configuration.

 ```json
 {